fdev31/weye/doc/source/index.rst

 :mime: Some mime type, but instead of slashes you have dashes
 :name: The exact file name of the item (used to browse & do queries)
-:title: The full name of the item
+:title: The full name of the item (will be set to `mime` if not set)
 :size: The "weight" of the item, some parts expect bytes
+:editables: space-separated list of editable fields

 Recommended
 -----------